mcanouil/MovieCalendar/README.md

 MovieCalendar is available online on [shinyapps.io](https://coeos.shinyapps.io/MovieCalendar)

-Note: URL parser scrip is obsolete and needs to be updated.
+Note: URL parser script is obsolete and needs to be updated.